vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 ![VTC OCM Miner Setup](/images/ocm-miner-setup.png)

 10. Click settings on top, tick “Show CLI” – this will help you determine if you are mining correctly by showing the command line window.
 Once you have gotten the hang of it and you know your miner runs fine, you may untick it as it will not affect your mining in any way.

-  11.If you would like to add more pool to the list, feel free to do so.
+11. If you would like to add more pool to the list, feel free to do so.
 Those pools will act as failovers – the miner switches over to those if the pool you are currently mining on goes down.
 OCM will pick the first pool in the list to begin mining.
 Move to Step (12) if you do not want to add more pools.

-  12.Once you have completed all the steps above, you may click “Start” to begin mining, and you should see something similar to below:
+12. Once you have completed all the steps above, you may click “Start” to begin mining, and you should see something similar to below:

 ![VTC OCM Mining](/images/ocm-mining.png)